-Trees also are vulnerable to root damage from construction and/or filling.
+Trees are also vulnerable to root damage from construction and filling.
 If you plan on doing construction – whether building a new home, adding on to an existing one or even putting in a patio or repairing driveways or sidewalks – tree roots will likely be an issue.

-Another way gardeners damage landscape plants is to use pesticides and fertilizers improperly.
-These products are useful and sometimes necessary in maintaining a healthy attractive landscape.
-But if they’re misused, they can do more harm than good.
+Another way gardeners damage landscape plants is the improper use of pesticides and fertilizers.
+These products are useful and sometimes necessary to maintaining a healthy attractive landscape.
+But if misused, they can do more harm than good.

-Pesticides commonly used in the landscape include insecticides (to control bugs), fungicides (to control diseases caused by fungus organisms) and herbicides (to control weeds).
-Landscape plants can be damaged by all three, but most damage occurs from insecticides, because we use them more often than other types, and herbicides, because they are designed to kill plants.
+Pesticides commonly used in the landscape include insecticides to control bugs, fungicides to control diseases caused by fungus organisms and herbicides to control weeds.
+Landscape plants can be damaged by all three, but most damage occurs from insecticides because we use them more often than other pesticides.
+Herbicides also cause significant damage because they are, after all, designed to kill plants.

-You can avoid damaging plants with pesticides by reading and following label directions carefully.
-I know the print can be very fine, but do like me and get out the magnifying glass if you need to.
-Without complete information on how to use a product, your efforts may be wasted, because applying the pesticide incorrectly does not control the pest, and you may even injure the plants you were trying to help.
+You can avoid damaging plants with pesticides by carefully reading and following label directions.
+I know the print can be very fine, but do as I do and get out the magnifying glass if you need to.
+Without complete information on how to use a product, your efforts may be wasted because applying any pesticide incorrectly does not control the pest and may even injure the plants you were trying to help.

-Insecticides will list on their label which plants may be damaged by them and any temperature limitations (some insecticides will damage plants if applied during hot weather).
-Many insecticides also will burn or damage plants if you mix them too strong.
-You can see how important it is to know of these potential problems and avoid them by following label directions.
+Insecticides will list on their label which plants may be damaged by them and any temperature limitations.
+Some insecticides will damage plants if they’re applied during hot weather.
+And many insecticides will burn or damage plants if you mix them too strong.
+So, you can see how important it is to know of these potential problems and avoid them by following label directions.

-Since herbicides are designed to kill plants, we must be particularly careful when using them around desirable ornamentals.
-Again, read the label to make sure the herbicide will do the job you need it to do – and to understand how to use it properly.
+Because herbicides are designed to kill plants, we must be particularly careful when using them around desirable ornamentals.
+Again, read the label to make sure the herbicide will do the job you need it to do and to understand how to use it properly.

 Many people also damage plants with fertilizers or plant food.
-Gardeners often think if a little is good, more is even better; but fertilizers should never be applied stronger than label recommendations.
-You may apply less than is recommended, but mixing fertilizer stronger or applying more than is recommended on the label can lead to serious damage to your plants.
+Gardeners often think if a little is good, more is even better.
+But fertilizers should never be applied stronger than label recommendations.
+You may apply less than is recommended, but mixing fertilizer stronger or applying more than the label recommends can lead to serious plant damage.